 The redirect-on-write mechanism creates a volume snapshot as follows:

-- All of the data of the volume is not impacted by the snapshot.
+- The volume's data is not impacted by the snapshot.
 It remains in place, not moved and not copied.

-- Following the creation of the snapshot, as the volume accepts new writes, the new writes are stored on a new storage space.
+- Following the creation of the snapshot, as the volume accepts new writes, that are stored on a new storage space.

 - The snapshot keeps pointing to the old data (as it represents the volume data on a specific given time) and the volumes points to the new data instead of the old data.